-During the first quarter of 2017, the Company used \$1.1 million of cash from financing activities compared with a use of cash of \$7.1 million in the first quarter of 2016.
-The net reduction in the amount of cash used in financing activity in 2017 is primarily a result of the reduction of dividends paid and the repayment of loans and borrowings.
-Dividend payments in the first quarter of 2017 were lower than the first quarter of 2016 due to the reduction of the 2017 monthly dividend rate to \$0.0325 per share.
+During the first quarter of 2018, the Company generated \$0.3 million of cash from financing activities compared with a use of cash of \$1.1 million in first quarter of 2017.
+The decrease in the amount of cash used in financing activities in the first quarter of 2018 is primarily a result of the \$1.3 million reduction in the amounts paid for dividends.